 Clinton Housing Needs Assessment / Housing Policy and Strategy

-With a baseline understanding of housing needs, the project will also evaluate and identify strategies to help Clinton meet its housing needs.
-The strategies will likely consider land use, local regulatory tools and financial incentives, external resources, key partnerships, and more.
-Additionally, housing strategies should seek to align with Sustainable Development goals and the final report will include an assessment of sustainability dimensions of the project.
+With a baseline understanding of housing needs, the project evaluated and identified strategies to help Clinton meet its housing needs.
+The strategies focused on land use, local regulatory tools and financial incentives, external resources, and key partnerships.
+Additionally, housing strategies should seek to align with Sustainable Development goals and the final report includes an assessment of sustainability dimensions of the project.